 WATCH: Oklahoma HC Skip Johnson Post-Practice Media Session

-Oklahoma head coach Skip Johnson met with the media after practice ahead of the Sooners' matchup with either Texas A&M or Notre Dame on Wednesday in the CWS.
+Oklahoma head coach Skip Johnson met with the media after practice on Tuesday ahead of the Sooners' matchup with either Texas A&M or Notre Dame in the CWS.

 Want to join the discussion?
 Click here to become a member of the AllSooners message board community today!